President & CEO Ahead

 SVP & CIO Assurant Health

-As senior vice president and chief information officer, Chris Dowler has leadership responsibility for the IT organization, comprised of 350 onshore and 250 offshore employees, at Assurant Health.
-Their mission is "to maximize information technology value and provide technology capabilities that align with Assurant Health's market segments."
+As SVP and CIO, Chris Dowler has leadership responsibility for the IT organization, comprised of 350 onshore and 250 offshore employees, at Assurant Health.
+Their mission is to maximize information technology value and provide technology capabilities that align with Assurant Health's market segments.

 Dowler joined Assurant Health in 1986.
 During his tenure with the company, he has held a variety of IT leadership positions.
+He is currently co-sponsor for the customer experience initiative and the digital strategy sponsor.
 He holds a bachelor's degree in actuarial science from Ball State University.